lsst-dm/dmtn-224/index.rst

 COmanage provides a group management mechanism called COmanage Registry Groups.
 This allows users to create and manage groups.
 This group mechanism is used for both user-managed and institution-managed groups.
-From the COmanage UI, users can change the membership of any group over which they have administrative rights, and can create new user-managemd groups.
+From the COmanage UI, users can change the membership of any group over which they have administrative rights, and can create new user-managed groups.

 COmanage administrators (designated by their membership in an internal COmanage group) can edit user identity information of other users via the COmanage UI, and can change any group (including user-managed groups, although normally an administrator will only do that to address some sort of problem or support issue).